aurelia/i18n/doc/article/en-US/i18n-with-aurelia.md

 </code-listing>

 This is also tied in to the currentLocale of the library so changing that one will also translate relative time messages.
 Take a look at the file `src/defaultTranslations/relative.time.js` for available translations.
-If you're missing yours I welcome you to provide a PR so everybody can benefit from it.
+If you're missing yours, I welcome you to provide a PR so everybody can benefit from it.

 A more declarative approach is to use the RtValueConverter directly in your HTML markup.
-It's not taking any additional parameters so just drop it in and you're good to go:
+It doesn't take any additional parameters, so just drop it in and you're good to go:

 <code-listing heading="Declarative relative time using the RtValueConverter">
   <source-code lang="HTML">